Code of Sportsmanship

-- Immediately prior to the start of every Game, six balls shall be placed on the center line such that three balls are on one half of the court and three are on the other half.
+- Immediately prior to the start of every Game, six balls shall be placed on the center line.

 Starting a Game

-- Players will line up at the baselines on their respective sides of the court, touching the wall.
+- Players will line up at the baselines on their respective sides of the court.

 - A signal from a Referee will signal the beginning of the game, at which time teams may approach the center line to retrieve the balls.

-- Once a ball is retrieved, the retrieving player must clear it by touching the ball against the baseline wall before it can be legally thrown.
-Bouncing the ball against the wall is permitted, as are toss-backs if the a teammate is touching the wall at the time of receiving the toss-back pass.
+- Once a ball is retrieved, the retrieving player must clear it by taking the ball back to their start line before it can be legally thrown.

 - If a ball remains on the center line for ten seconds after the initial referee whistle, it may be retrieved by either team and does not have to be cleared.